 - Supports data collections and publications with different formats

 - Different views on the same data set (2D and 3D support)

 - Visualization of Auto CAD files

 - RDF Description of data collections

-The prototype is based on the web-based data catalog software CKAN (Comprehensive Knowledge Archive Network).
+The LDM software is based on the web-based data catalog software CKAN (Comprehensive Knowledge Archive Network).